Oregon State Police responded on July 9 at 1:52 PM to a two-vehicle wreck at the intersection of Highway 101 and Long Prairie Road.

 The death of the possibly responsible driver makes it more difficult to prove how the car accident happened.
 First of all, dead people cannot answer questions about the crash.
 In many cases, a living driver will admit they caused the accident or will give answers that prove they were at fault.

 However, liability in a car accident may be proven without testimony from anyone.
-Liability can be proven by physical evidence, including where and how the vehicles were damaged.
-Also important is the street layout, physical position of the cars after the accident, and other physical evidence.
+Physical evidence, such as the location and manner of the vehicles’ damage, can establish liability.
+Also important is the street layout, the physical position of the cars after the accident, and other physical evidence.
 If the deceased driver was drunk or on medication at the time of the crash, toxicology reports can verify this was a contributor to the accident.

 Contact The Herron Law Firm Today For a Free Consultation

 If you are in a car accident where the liable driver died, you can still file a claim against the driver’s estate or their auto insurance policy.
 These cases can be complicated, so it is prudent to contact an experienced Portland, Oregon, personal injury attorney to handle your case.
 The Herron Law Firm is highly experienced in handling all types of car accident personal injury cases, so give them a call today.